Services

 How to anchor every active contract and work outward

-Done manually this is a 6 to 8 hour exercise per anchor site: pulling tenant lists, finding facility-manager names, verifying emails, drafting personalised opens.
+Done manually this is a 6 to 8 hour exercise per anchor site: pulling occupant lists, finding facility-manager names, verifying emails, drafting personalised opens.
 That manual cost is why most operators never run the play despite knowing it works.

 The compounding effect matters too.
 Every new contract becomes a new anchor, and the cluster grows outward.
-Within 12 months a disciplined operator running this play has dense precinct coverage rather than scattered single sites.
+Within 12 months a disciplined operator running this play holds dense precinct coverage rather than scattered single sites.

 What is the best tool for running an adjacent prospecting strategy?